There are many varieties of green curry. Here's our favorite recipe, from Southern Thailand of course!

 Using a stone mortar, pound the ingredients, adding them little by little, in the order indicated above.
 The paste is ready when it is smooth: you should no longer be able to distinguish one ingredient from another.
 As a rough guide, the paste should be pound for about 10 minutes.

 Curry paste prepared according to the above recipe.

 200 g chicken tenderloin, cut into bite-size pieces

 200 ml chicken stock

 ½ fresh cayenne pepper, thinly sliced

 Bring half of the coconut cream to the boil and dissolve the curry paste in it.
+Add the chicken and cook briefly.
 Add the remaining cream and mix well.

-Stir in the stock and when it starts boiling again, add the chicken, seasoning (fish sauce, sugar) and eggplants.
-Cook over low heat, uncovered, for 10 minutes.
+Stir in the stock and when it starts boiling again, add the seasoning (fish sauce, sugar) and eggplants.
+Cook over low heat, covered, for 10 minutes.

 Taste to adjust seasoning and remove from heat.
 Add the basil (keep a few leaves to garnish) and mix.